Maybe it’s just me, but there’s nothing worse than waking up and feeling tense the moment I wake up.

 They’re a special fitness product designed to relieve pain and muscle tension in your back.

-They’re essentially highly durable sleeves lined with comfortable padding to be worn on your shins near your ankles, with metal hooks that can be attached to a pull-up bar or inversion table so you can hang upside down!
+They’re essentially highly durable sleeves lined with padding for maximum comfort when worn on your shins near your ankles, with metal hooks that can be attached to a pull-up bar or inversion table so you can hang upside down!